-Christina Catlett, M.D., FACEP, is an Assistant Professor of Emergency Medicine at The Johns Hopkins Hospital in Baltimore, Maryland.
-Dr. Catlett received her undergraduate degree and MD from the University of North Carolina at Chapel Hill.
+Christina Catlett, M.D., FACEP, is an associate professor of emergency medicine at The Johns Hopkins Hospital in Baltimore, Maryland.
+Catlett received her undergraduate degree and M.D. from the University of North Carolina at Chapel Hill.
 Following her residency in emergency medicine at Johns Hopkins, she joined the faculty full time in 1998, where she has specialized in disaster and wilderness medicine.

-In 2001, Dr. Catlett became the Associate Director of the Johns Hopkins Office of Critical Event Preparedness and Response (CEPAR), created in the wake of the terrorist attacks.
+In 2001, Catlett became the associate director of the Johns Hopkins Office of Critical Event Preparedness and Response (CEPAR), created in the wake of the terrorist attacks.
 At CEPAR, she has coordinated disaster planning and response within the Hopkins health system and integrated those activities with federal, state, and local plans.
 She has created detailed response strategies for terrorist attacks, hazmat events, contagious disease outbreaks, and mass casualty events requiring surge capacity.
 She served on the FEMA National Advisory Council from 2007-2010.

-Dr. Catlett is the founder and Director of the Johns Hopkins Go Team (Hopkins’ deployable disaster medical team and a federal MRC unit), and is a Medical Officer and Training Coordinator for Maryland’s Disaster Medical Assistance Team (MD-1 DMAT).
-Dr. Catlett has extensive in-field disaster response experience, including Hurricanes Ivan, Katrina, Rita, and Sandy,and the Haiti earthquake.
-She has also done humanitarian missions to Central and South America, the Caribbean, and Southeast Asia through the Go Team’s cooperation with the US Navy.
+Catlett is the founder and director of the Johns Hopkins Go Team (Johns Hopkins’ deployable disaster medical team and a federal MRC unit), and is a medical officer and training coordinator for Maryland’s Disaster Medical Assistance Team (MD-1 DMAT).
+Catlett has extensive in-field disaster response experience, including Hurricanes Ivan, Katrina, Rita, and Sandy,and the Haiti earthquake.
+She has also done humanitarian missions to Central and South America, the Caribbean and Southeast Asia through the Go Team’s cooperation with the U.S. Navy.

-Dr. Catlett has spoken both nationally and internationally on a variety of disaster and austere medicine topics.
-She has performed disaster assessments and developed conferences, drills and field training exercises in Turkey, Colombia, Guatemala, Jamaica, Costa Rica, Indonesia, Mauritius, and Saudi Arabia.
+Catlett has spoken both nationally and internationally on a variety of disaster and austere medicine topics.
+She has performed disaster assessments and developed conferences, drills and field training exercises in Turkey, Colombia, Guatemala, Jamaica, Costa Rica, Indonesia, Mauritius and Saudi Arabia.